H4HWV2011/msjarvis-public-docs/thesis/34-spiritual-root-and-mother-carrie.md

 ### Root Faith

 Christian.
-Specifically Appalachian Christian, rooted in the faith of Carrie A. Kidd of Oak Hill, West Virginia.
+Specifically Appalachian Christian, rooted in the faith of Carrie A. Kidd of Mount Hope, West Virginia.
 The `SpiritualFilter` enforces Christian reverence at the BBB gate.
 The `MotherCarrieProtocol` anchors all five governance principles to `MOTHER_CARRIE_KIDD`.
 The KJV Bible is the complete scripture corpus, stored in 181 semantic chunks georeferenced to Jerusalem.

 ### Extended Theology